KuraFire/Inclusive/scope.md

 * Developer polls `Inclusive.user.skills.level` (for example), or `Inclusive.user.skills.someGroup.level` to determine when to show UI elements and features

 * Inline UI help indicators for communicating with the user; when a user gains a skill level, UI popups can be used to communicate new features or options to the user
+    * See: Events section above; developer can hook into our event gathering model for inline UI help/communications